-What therapies should be attempted prior to sinus surgery?
+What treatments should be tried before endoscopic sinus surgery?

 Before having endoscopic sinus surgery, patients should talk with their physicians to make sure that all reasonable medical treatments have been attempted.
 This list of medications that could potentially treat sinusitis is quite long.
-They include both prescription and hundreds of over the counter treatments located at your local pharmacy.
-For acute sinusitis (an infection that typically occurs after a cold and lasts less than four weeks), antibiotics are the main treatment.
-In addition, nasal saline irrigations or spray are another treatment with little risk and may be added to an antibiotic regimen.
-While nasal decongestant sprays (pseudophedrine or oxymetazaline) can be used to improve nasal stuffiness, they should not be used longer than three days.
+These medications include both prescription and over-the-counter treatments located at your local pharmacy.
+For acute sinusitis (an infection that usually occurs after a cold and lasts less than four weeks), antibiotics are the main treatment.
+In addition, nasal saline rinses or sprays may be used along with antibiotics.
+While nasal decongestant sprays (pseudoephedrine, oxymetazoline) can be used to treat nasal stuffiness, they should not be used longer than three days.
 With long-term use of nasal decongestant sprays, the nose can become dependent on them, and the nasal stuffiness could worsen.
-In addition, people that have high blood pressure, glaucoma, urinary retention, heart disease, and heart beat irregularities should consult their doctor before using medicines because they can exacerbate these illnesses.
+In addition, people who have high blood pressure, glaucoma, urinary retention, heart disease, and heart beat irregularities should consult their doctor before using decongestants because these medications can cause additional problems in these cases.

 What are the benefits of endoscopic sinus surgery?

-Does anything need to be done in preparation for my sinus surgery?
+Does anything need to be done in preparation for my endoscopic sinus surgery?

-It is generally recommended that patients avoid any medications that may exacerbate bleeding, such as aspirin and ibuprofen products.
-In addition, certain vitamins, herbal remedies, and spices including vitamin E, garlic, ginger, gingko, and ginseng may increase your bleeding risk.
-Some patients may be asked to take antiobiotics and/or steroids (i.e. prednisone) to decrease some of the swelling.
+Most surgeons recommend that patients avoid any medications that may lead to bleeding, such as aspirin and ibuprofen products.
+In addition, certain vitamins, herbal remedies, and spices including vitamin E, garlic, ginger, gingko, and ginseng may increase the risk of bleeding.
+Some patients may be asked to take antibiotics and/or steroids prior to sinus surgery.
 This will vary greatly from patient to patient and surgeon to surgeon, so if you have any questions about which medications you should or should not take, you must ask your surgeon.
 Most surgeons will provide a list of medications for their patients to avoid prior to surgery.

 How is endoscopic sinus surgery performed?